OskyRosky/CrossValidation/README.md

 Addressing these considerations ensures that cross-validation is applied in a way that maximizes its benefits while minimizing potential drawbacks.

+One of the main challenges in machine learning is ensuring that a model generalizes well to unseen data.
+While a model might perform exceptionally well on the training set, this does not guarantee that it will maintain the same performance in real-world scenarios.
+This issue, known as overfitting, occurs when a model learns patterns too specific to the training data, capturing noise rather than meaningful relationships.
+Cross-validation plays a crucial role in mitigating overfitting by ensuring that model evaluation is performed across different subsets of the data, providing a more realistic estimate of how the model will perform in practice.

 # III.
 Types of Cross Validation

 # IV.
 Code implementation.